steqeq/0000/README.md

 ## Known Issues

 ### MIVision MIGraphX Installation
-Install and use the latest version of MIVision/MIGraphX code available in the following repositories (where is this code available?)
+Install and use the latest version of MIVision/MIGraphX code available in the following repositories

 Ensure the /opt/rocm symbolic link for the new version of ROCm is present and points to the right version of the ROCm toolkit.
-The new packaging and installing schema for the two packages will be available in the subsequent releases of ROCm.

 ### Using TensorFlow
 The TensorFlow build system requires the following additional changes to support the new installation path: